IQSS/IQSS.emacs/README.md

 No, the world does not need another emacs starter kit.
 Indeed the guy who started the original emacs starter-kit has concluded that the whole idea is [unworkable](https://github.com/technomancy/emacs-starter-kit), and that if you want to use emacs you're better off configuring it yourself.
 I agree, and it's not that hard, even if you don't know emacs-lisp at all.
 You can copy code fragments from others' configuration on [github](http://github.com), from the [emacs wiki](http://emacswiki.org), or from [stackoverflow](http://stackoverflow.com) and build up your very own emacs configuration.
 And eventually it will be so perfect you will think "gee I could save people the trouble of configuring emacs, if they would just clone my configuration".
 So you will put it on github, like everyone else (including me).
 Sigh.

+On the other hand it may be that this emacs configuration is what you want after all.
+It turns on many nice features of emacs, and adds many more.
+Anyway it does not hurt to give it a try.

 ## Requirements<a id="Requirements" name="Requirements"></a>

 Emacs is many things to many people, being perhaps the most configurable text editor ever created.
 However, there are some common tools that social scientists often make use of that are not accessible in emacs by default.
 It is therefore desirable to create a base configuration that enables the features that social scientists are likely to find useful.
-The table below lists some of these requirements, and describes how they can be made available in emacs.
+The table below lists some of these requirements, and describes how they are made available in emacs.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">